tsatria03/CookyCraze/docks/readme.txt

 Prestige.
 Reset your progress and earn a permanent bonus that carries into every future run.

-Once all active quests are completed and you meet the minimum rank requirement, the prestige option becomes available.
+Once the quest completion requirement is met and you reach the minimum rank, the prestige option becomes available.
+Whether you need to complete one quest or all of them depends on the require_all setting in quests.table.
 Pressing it opens a confirmation dialog explaining what resets and what carries over before you commit.
 Each prestige increases your prestige level by one and applies a permanent additive multiplier bonus to your stats.
 The multiplier stacks with each prestige, so prestige 1 gives a 10 percent bonus, prestige 2 gives 20 percent, and so on.

 When you prestige, the following are reset: cookies, coins, rank, all upgrade purchases, baking slots, and baking and economy stats.